scottyschup/ruby-curriculum/meta/code-reviews.md

 # Code reviews
+**TODO**: demo a code review for them. didn't show them how to do one.

 * When we assign pairs, we also assign pairs of pairs that will review each other's code.
 * Code review will be part of every student's assignment for the